Search element - Quick search bar

 • Many young babies have very frequent feeds closer together for a period of time, often in the late afternoon or evening.
 This is sometimes called ‘cluster feeding’.

-• Your baby may be fussy during a feed, coming on an off.
-Sometimes this is because the let-down is slower than usual.
-There are many ways to help your milk to flow.
+• Babies may be fussy at the breast or come on an off.
+Sometimes this is just a slow let-down, not a supply issue.
+Find ways to help your milk to flow.

 If you can't express much